GrandOrgue/grandorgue/ext/readme.txt

 External files go into this directory.
-The contents of this directory should NOT be placed on the SVN.
+Source code placed in this directory should NOT be placed on the SVN.